Graduate Student Success Scholarship

 Application packets for each nominee must include the following; colleges may choose to ask for more information or materials:

-- A personal statement articulating the nominee’s academic and professional goals; and highlighting academic and/or creative achievements made while enrolled as a graduate student at UNM;
+- A personal statement, addressed to the Graduate Student Success Scholarsahip Committee, articulating the nominee’s academic and professional goals; and highlighting academic and/or creative achievements made while enrolled as a graduate student at UNM.

 - A completed Funding Disclosure Form